 *The Rhodes scholarship is celebrated on this date in 1902.
 It is one of the most prestigious and oldest international fellowship programs for graduates and prolific intellectuals in the world.
 Created and named after South African mining magnate Cecil John Rhodes, the program brings together more than 80 scholars each year from South Africa, Australia, Canada, Botswana, India, Kenya, New Zealand, Hong Kong, Germany, Jamaica, and the United States, from which 32 scholars are chosen.
 Scholars are awarded scholarships worth $50,000 each for two years of study at Oxford University.

-Alain Locke was the first African American to win a Rhodes scholarship in 1907, igniting a legacy of excellence that African American students would proudly carry on over the next century.
-In fact, over the past four decades, Black Americans have won a Rhodes scholarship almost each year.
+Alain Locke was the first Black to win a Rhodes scholarship in 1907, igniting a legacy of excellence that African American students would carry on over the next century.
+In fact, over the past four decades, Blacks have won a Rhodes scholarship almost each year.
 That’s a very interesting in light of the fact that Rhodes was known to be a “brutal racist.”
 Here is a 2014 list of America’s most gifted Black writers, educators, future doctors and change-makers that have utilized this scholarship to raise the bar of African American academic success: